background hero

 Las Vegas Car Accident Lawyer

 If you were struck by a negligent driver, you may be entitled to file a car accident claim to seek compensation.
-At West Coast Trial Lawyers, our Las Vegas car accident attorneys are available 24/7 to evaluate the situation.
-We will guide you through the legal process to ensure you get fair compensation.
+At West Coast Trial Lawyers, our experienced Las Vegas car accident attorneys fight aggressively to protect the rights of injury victims across the valley—from North Las Vegas and Henderson to Downtown and the Strip.
+With over 20 years of experience, we earned a reputation for standing up to major insurance companies and have delivered over $1.7 billion in financial compensation to our clients.

 Las Vegas Car Accident Statistics

-Based on recent reports of car accidents in Nevada, impaired driving (42.7 percent) and speeding (32.1 percent) have been noted as the most common types of driver negligence within the state.
-Below are some additional car accident statistics shared by the Nevada Department of Transportation (NDOT).
+Based on recent reports of car accidents in Nevada, impaired driving (42.7%) and speeding (32.1%) have been noted as the most common types of driver negligence within the state.
+The Nevada Department of Transportation (NDOT) has further reported that pedestrian accidents accounted for 23.6%of Nevada’s total deaths, with around 65% of fatal cases occurring on the roadway.

 Common Causes of Las Vegas Car Accidents